xyfJASON/diffusion-models-pytorch/docs/DDIM.md

 - `--weights WEIGHTS`: path to the model weights (checkpoint) file.
 - `--n_samples N_SAMPLES`: number of samples.
 - `--save_dir SAVE_DIR`: path to the directory where samples will be saved.

-Advanced arguments:

-- `--respace_steps RESPACE_STEPS`: faster sampling that uses respaced timesteps.
 - `--mode MODE`: choose a sampling mode, the options are:
   - "sample" (default): randomly sample images
   - "interpolate": sample two random images and interpolate between them.
 Use `--n_interpolate` to specify the number of images in between.
   - "reconstruction":  encode a real image from dataset with **DDIM inversion** (DDIM encoding), and then decode it with DDIM sampling.

+Advanced arguments:

+- `--ddim_eta`: parameter eta in DDIM sampling.
+- `--respace_steps RESPACE_STEPS`: faster sampling that uses respaced timesteps.
 - `--batch_size BATCH_SIZE`: Batch size on each process.
 Sample by batch is faster, so set it as large as possible to fully utilize your devices.

 See more details by running `python sample_ddim.py -h`.